chuckhendo/wp-faker/README.md

 To use flex content fields, you can't use the system name of the field.
 You will need to use the field_key (you know, this kind of key : field_5641e6b5d1167)

+### Cleaning the website of the dummy content

+Wp-Faker adds a user named WpFakerUser.
+To remove all the dummy content (images too), simply delete the user and specify that you don't want to keep its content.

 ## Don't use it on your production server

 This tool is meant to be used only for development, don't let anybody pollute your